stylekit/stylekit.github.io/_posts/_temp/2017-04-05-Infinite-Tree-List.md

 	//Make List that can scroll both ways.
 	//Make fastList that can scroll both ways
 		//the problem occurs when you want a sideScrolling list.
 I guess this can be toggled via bool flag.
+			//The Container view doesnt need dir, only list needs dir. as containerview is x/y directional
 	//Maybe all lists and all views need x/y sliders, you just disable them when there is enough views
 		//Make the code foot print as small as possible
 ```